digiltd/oh-rtd-test/Hardware-FAQ.md

 #### Tweaking Performance

-- Stay up to date with rpi-update (https://github.com/Hexxeh/rpi-update/)
+Stay up to date with rpi-update (https://github.com/Hexxeh/rpi-update/)

-- For headless, use a memory split of 240 (e.g. run `sudo rpi-update 240`)
+##### Change GPU memory usage
+For headless, reduce memory down to 16, this can be done by using **raspi-config**

+##### Disabling TV Service
-- For headless, add these to /etc/rc.local:
+For headless, add these to /etc/rc.local:

-- # Limit GPU IRQs
+    # Limit GPU IRQs
-- fbset -xres 16 -yres 16 -vyres 16 -depth 8
+    fbset -xres 16 -yres 16 -vyres 16 -depth 8
-- /opt/vc/bin/tvservice -o
+    /opt/vc/bin/tvservice -o

-- Overclocking does not seem to have big influences
+Overclocking does not seem to have big influences

 ### Banana Pi (bPi) $ 40